Welcome Danger: Plot

-Once in San Francisco and at police headquarters, Harold is introduced to the process of fingerprinting, which intrigues him.
-He causes chaos at the station for the next two weeks by using the messy, fine black powder to take fingerprints of everyone at the building, including the print of a visitor, John Thorne, a respected citizen who is pressuring the police to crack down on crime.
-Harold's antics continue to anger staff at the station, so the desk sergeant hatches a scheme to get rid of him and sends him on a mission to find the "Dragon", the mysterious master of the city's Chinese underworld.
-To "aid" Harold in his search, the sergeant gives him Mr. Thorne's fingerprint, but he lies and tells him it is the Dragon's print.
+Once in San Francisco and at police headquarters, Harold is fascinated by fingerprinting, and takes prints of everyone at the building, including respected citizen John Thorne, who is pressuring the police to crack down on crime.
+The desk sergeant gets rid of Harold by assigning him to find the "Dragon," the mysterious master of the city's Chinese underworld.
+To "aid" Harold in his search, the sergeant gives him Thorne's fingerprint, but he lies and tells him it is the Dragon's print.